ibm-cloud-docs/containers/storage-block-vpc.md

 ### Changing the default storage class
 {: #vpc-block-default-edit}

-With version 4.2 the {{site.data.keyword.block_storage_is_short}} add-on sets the default storage class to the `ibmc-vpc-block-10iops-tier` class.
+With version 4.2 the {{site.data.keyword.block_storage_is_short}} cluster add-on sets the default storage class to the `ibmc-vpc-block-10iops-tier` class.
 If you have a default storage class other than `ibmc-vpc-block-10iops-tier` and your PVCs use the default storage class, this can result in multiple default storage classes which can cause PVC creation failures.
 To use a default storage class other than `ibmc-vpc-block-10iops-tier`, you can update the `addon-vpc-block-csi-driver-configmap` to change the `IsStorageClassDefault` to false.
 {: important}

-The default storage class for the {{site.data.keyword.block_storage_is_short}} add-on is the `ibmc-vpc-block-10iops-tier` storage class.
+The default storage class for the {{site.data.keyword.block_storage_is_short}} cluster add-on is the `ibmc-vpc-block-10iops-tier` storage class.

 1. Edit the `addon-vpc-block-csi-driver-configmap`
     ```sh